-The Integrated Science curriculum will introduce motivated freshmen to the concepts and methods needed to attack the life sciences in the 21st century.
-For both semesters, students will take the equivalent of two courses, meeting for formal instruction every day, performing hands-on, original research, and using modern computer methods to simulate scenarios and analyze data.
+Andrew Murray and his lab members use genetic and physiological perturbations, synthetic biology, and collaborations with theorists to try to understand how cells reproduce, respond to their environment, and evolve.
+His group works on experimental evolution using the budding yeast, Saccharomyces cerevisiae.
+In education, he is interested in breaking interdisciplinary barriers without sacrificing discipline.
+Murray’s Integrated Science curriculum introduces motivated freshmen to the concepts and methods needed to attack the life sciences in the 21st century.
+For both semesters, students take the equivalent of two courses, meeting for formal instruction every day, performing hands-on, original research, and using modern computer methods to simulate scenarios and analyze data.